chrispinkney/quotes-game/README.md

 [Repl.it demo here!](https://quotes-game.chrispinkney.repl.run)

-A quotes-based guessing game filled with data pulled from the a friendly scraping site.
+A quotes-based guessing game filled with data pulled from a friendly scraping site.

 The player has four guesses to figure out which famous person said the quote randomly selected from their website.